 - Preparation of suitable plans and contingency plans for situations where the demand levels might fluctuate.

 How to manage demand fluctuations through aggregate capacity management?

 Generally, the business will have pure strategies ready to meet such unexpected situations.
 However, a combination is also used based on the needs.

 - Altering the size of the workforce: this involves getting more people to work or laying off people when there is an excess of the resource.

-- Altering the usage of the human resources: utilizing the existing workforce by providing overtime, incentives and such schemes.
+- Altering the usage of human resources: utilizing the existing workforce by providing overtime, incentives, and such schemes.

 - Changing the size of inventory: depending on how much the production can be leveraged the inventory is ordered.

 - Outsourcing, sub-contracting, varying the plant capacity: passing on the work, and meeting the production requirements.